 Which Tool Is Right for You?

 Marketing isn’t getting any simpler.
 Instead, we’re working with more channels, more offers, and a non-linear customer journey.
 Marketo and Revenue Explorer track the offer and do simple attribution reporting reasonably well, but quickly become labor-intensive and extremely limited when attempting more complex analysis.
-In contrast, Bizible offers easier tracking out of the box, less maintenance and work for marketing operations teams and more powerful (and flexible) reporting for CMOs.
-In short, Bizible does the heavy lifting that formerly required an extreme amount of work.

 It’s not perfect, but we believe most Marketo users will quickly grow accustomed to the new GPS.
 The increased flexibility Bizible offers and reduced infrastructure it requires far outweigh any of its drawbacks and the improved directional insights will be appreciated throughout your organization.
-And for those who want it all, Bizible is an easy stepping stone in your journey towards a full data warehouse.

 We don’t know about you, but we’re all for better tools, simpler processes, and added conveniences.